Назад към всички

 Paragraph Symmetry

 AI produces "blocky" text with uniform paragraph lengths.
-Check if paragraphs cluster around the same word count.
+Check whether paragraphs cluster around the same word count.

 PhraseIssue